 Now before we start with the route I just need to make you aware that Rome is one of Europe’s most visited cities so receives a LOT of tourists.
 If you want the best photos, you need to be out early to ensure you don’t have crowds in your pictures.
 Yes it’s painful waking up early and being out by sunrise but I promise you, those photos you will get with nobody in them will be SO worth it!

 Also I want to add that Rome is one of the most photogenic cities out there and the places I am listing below are just some of the most iconic and photographed places in the city.
 It is certainly not an exhaustive and complete list of sights – there is only so much you can discover in 24 hours after all!!
 There is really so much beauty and history on every corner you turn in Rome!
 The streets are full of ancient ruins, historic monuments and there is so much life here.
 So make sure to get out there, really open your eyes and explore this fabulous city!
+If you’ll be in Rome for longer, check out this 3 days in Rome itinerary, which is a little slower paced than this 24 hour itinerary.

 I would also like to add that, unlike many Instagrammable guides to places that just focus on getting the best photos, I feel it is important to tell you some of the history behind the places I will be showing you.
 Rome is a city overflowing with history and it would be such a shame for you to visit the sights and not know the story behind each place!